98jfran/MifitAnalyzer/README.md

-# MiFit Analyzer for Autopsy
+# MiFit Analyzer for Autopsy and standalone app

 ## Getting Started